 It is rightly said, “Every dark cloud has a silver lining.”
-An Indian-origin war veteran came to the rescue of many when an American citizen was on a killing spree at Pulse LGBT nightclub in Orlando, Georgia.
+An Indian-origin war veteran came to the rescue of many when an American citizen was on a killing spree at Pulse LGBT nightclub in Orlando, Florida.
 Donald Trump, who has become extremely critical of the Muslims in America after the Orlando nightclub shooting by an American Muslim on June 12, should know that the rescuer is a Muslim too, with his roots deep in India.

 Imran Yousuf, a former US marine war veteran and a bouncer at Pulse nightclub, saved over 70 lives whereas Omar Mateen gunned down 50 people and injured more than 53.
 Imran Yousuf, the American hero of the hour, has stolen the show from Donald Trump whose has upped his voice with lots of vigor in demand of ban on Muslim entry to the United States.